Uberspace/manual/source/background-network.rst

 Acknowledgements
 ================

-Parts of the network namespace explaination are adapted from the article `"Introducing Linux Network Namespaces" <networkns article_>`_ by Scott Lowe.
+Parts of the network namespace explanation are adapted from the article `"Introducing Linux Network Namespaces" <networkns article_>`_ by Scott Lowe.
 Thank you!